siran/writing/posts/_drafts/The Resonant Brain.md

 distribution across modes.

-### 6.1 Magnitude carries content; phase carries additional constraints
+### 6.1 Magnitude carries content; phase carries additional information

 Magnitude structure is already informative: it classifies, distinguishes, and tracks.
 It does not uniquely specify every microscopic detail of the time